bjonnh/ps1salt/readme.md

 Testing
 -------

+Vagrant will start up an Arch linux box, bootstrap salt, and install the default salt settings.
+This will take about 4 minutes.

     vagrant up

-Vagrant will start up an Arch linux box, bootstrap salt, and install the default salt settings.
-This will take about 3 minutes, 20 seconds.
+Run state.highstate from the vagrant instance, look for errors, make change, etc

+    vagrant ssh
+    sudo salt-call state.highstate